gikmx/tools-checker/README.md

 ## <a name="checker.is"></a> is

-Gives you tools to determine the type of a value.
+Determine if given value really belongs to a _primitive type__.

 ###### Members